-- □ an increase of €5.4 million, or 47.9%, in purchases, sub-contracting and other expenses, primarily comprising clinical trial expenses for NBTXR3 and research costs incurred for our various ongoing preclinical studies and clinical trials: - an increase of €3.0 million, or 33.1%, in payroll costs related to the growth of our research and development staff and salary increases among existing research and development staff.
+- □ an increase of €5.4 million, or 47.9%, in purchases, sub-contracting and other expenses, primarily comprising clinical trial expenses for NBTXR3 and research costs incurred for our various ongoing preclinical studies and clinical trials; - □ an increase of €3.0 million, or 33.1%, in payroll costs related to the growth of our research and development staff and salary increases among existing research and development staff.
 As of December 31, 2019, our workforce included 81 research and development staff, which included two additional positions created during the year ended December 31, 2019.
 These additional positions led to an increase in salary, wages and payroll taxes.
-Additionally, the share-based payments expenses (excluding employer's contribution) increased by €0.5 million, from €0.3 million for the year ended December 31, 2018 to €0.9 million for the year ended December 31, 2019; and - □ an increase of €1.1 million in depreciation, amortization and provision expenses primarily due to the application of the IFRS 16 standard in 2019.
+Additionally, the share-based payments expenses (excluding employer's contribution) increased by €0.5 million, from €0.3 million for the year ended December 31, 2019; and - □ an increase of €1.1 million in depreciation, amortization and provision expenses primarily due to the application of the IFRS 16 standard in 2019.